 Understanding the volatility in your pension savings

-Where are my pension savings?
+How are my pension savings invested?

 Your pension savings are invested in the world around us.
-The main ways of investing are owning part of a company (stocks or shares), lending to companies (bonds) or lending to governments (gilts or government bonds).
+The main ways of investing are owning part of a company (equities or shares), lending to companies (bonds) or lending to governments (gilts or government bonds).

 You access these investments through “funds” which pool together money from lots of people to invest as one.
 Your money in the fund is shown by the number of “units” you have bought with your pension savings.
 These units have a price which can go up or down, which is the return you see in your investments.

-Where are my pension savings?
+How are my pension savings invested?

 Your pension savings are invested in the world around us.
-The main ways of investing are owning part of a company (stocks or shares), lending to companies (bonds) or lending to governments (gilts or government bonds).
+The main ways of investing are owning part of a company (equities or shares), lending to companies (bonds) or lending to governments (gilts or government bonds).

 You access these investments through “funds” which pool together money from lots of people to invest as one.
 Your money in the fund is shown by the number of “units” you have bought with your pension savings.
 These units have a price which can go up or down, which is the return you see in your investments.